KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** N-DReW25

-**Description:** Stealth builds already don't get enough love in KOTOR, so the restoration of Sneak Attack 10 is helpful for anyone wanting to try an alternate build.
-This significantly increases the damage of sneak attacks for Mission and a Scoundrel player when they reach level 19.
+**Description:** Stealth builds already don't get enough love in KOTOR, so the restoration of Sneak Attack 10 is helpful for anyone wanting to try a sneak-focused build.
+This significantly increases the damage of sneak attacks for Mission when she reaches level 19.

 **Category & Tier:** Mechanics Change / 2 - Recommended